Learn from the following video on you setup forwarders to start ingesting on-premise data into Cloud.

 If you are upgrading, start by cleaning up any previous Docker runs.

-- In the following example, the name of the Docker container is cfps, then obtain the latest Docker image from Google Cloud with the # docker pull command below
+- In the following example, if the name of the Docker container is cfps, then obtain the latest Docker image from Google Cloud with the # docker pull command below

 -